DigitalPublishingToolkit/NN09/md/10Rules.md

 ### Multihoming

-As the name implies, multihoming means that whenever possible, applications, services, or data resources, are not made available on only one platform, but on several.
+As the name implies, multihoming means that whenever possible, applications, services, or data resources are not made available on only one platform, but on several.
 If there is a certain chat app I want to use that only works on the iPhone, then the iPhone platform is imprisoning me.
 In this case, the lock-in effect can be alleviated